Best Survival Packing List To Plan For An Evacuation

 Others (who don’t live near water) may decide to learn about foraging opportunities in the local area, such as edible roots, berries, and plants.

 If you’re not a hunter, include instructions on how to build traps and use snares.
-Of course, you will also want information on how to gut and prepare your kill.

 If your survival books and guides are too bulky, scan and print these life-saving instructions and keep them in your bag, protected by a plastic baggie.